wssgxh/smart_home/README.md

 - https://www.cnblogs.com/bemfa/p/15218111.html
 - Once connected, you should be able to control the virtual device using voice commands through Xiao Ai assistant.

 Congratulations!
-You have successfully set up a virtual smart home device, established local and cloud connections, and integrated it with Xiaomi's Xiao Ai assistant for remote control.
+You have successfully set up a virtual smart home device, established local and cloud connections, and integrated it with Xiaomi's Xiao Ai(小爱同学) assistant for remote control.